lightning/bolts/02-peer-protocol.md

 ## Normal Operation

-Once both nodes have exchanged `funding_locked`, the channel can be used to make payments via Hash TimeLocked Contracts.
+Once both nodes have exchanged `funding_locked` (and optionally `announcement_signatures`), the channel can be used to make payments via Hash TimeLocked Contracts.

 Changes are sent in batches: one or more `update` messages are sent before a `commit_sig` message, as in the following diagram: